JuliaSpacePhysics/PlasmaBO.jl/docs/src/index.md

 ## Usage Examples

+The matrix eigenvalue method finds all wave modes simultaneously by transforming the dispersion relation into a matrix eigenvalue problem using J-pole approximation for the plasma dispersion function.

+This approach is more efficient to find multiple modes at once, and doesn't require initial guesses for the root finder.

 Check out the [ring beam instability example](ringbeam_Umeda12.md) for detailed usage instructions, also see [firehose instability example](firehose_Astfalk17.md) for using with arbitrary velocity distributions.

 ## References